 - Premium wine: Purcari ("True values don't change with time.
 Since 1827") is the Group's flagship brand, dating back to 1827.
 It achieved its first international success in 1878, winning the gold medal at the Paris World Exhibition with Negru de Purcari.
-The Group is the most awarded CEE winery at Decanter London in 2015-2019 with 52 medals.
-In 2019, the Group received 56 medals from Decanter, IWCS, Challenge International du Vin Bordeaux, Mundus Vini and Concours Mondial de Bruxelles.
-Chardonnay de Purcari awarded Platinum Medal and 97 points at Decanter World Wine Awards 2019.
-Purcari sparkling wine, Cuvee de Purcari Alb Brut, Extra Brut and Feteasca Alba won silver medals at Effervescents du Monde 2019, world's leading sparkling competition.
-Negru de Purcari 2015 ranked #1 in the world in the \$10 \$40 price segment by Vivino. - Medium to premium wine: Crama Ceptura ("14 days of extra sunshine") was acquired in 2003.
+The Group is the most awarded CEE winery at Decanter London in 2015-2020 with 73 medals.
+In 2020, the Group received 74 medals from Decanter, IWCS, Challenge International du Vin Bordeaux, Mundus Vini and Concours Mondial de Bruxelles.
+Viorica de Purcari awarded Best in Show and 97 points, Traminer de Purcari won Platinum and 97 points, indigenous Rara Neagra de Purcari awarded with Gold and 95 points at Decanter World Wine Awards 2020.
+Negru de Purcari 2015 ranked #1 in the world in the \$10 \$40 price segment by Vivino. - Medium to premium wine: Crama Ceptura ("Crama Ceptura brings us together") was acquired in 2003.
 It is primarily distributed in Romania.
 Ceptura is situated in the Dealu Mare region, which is among the most recognized wine regions in Romania, having a premium image, which strengthens the brand's value proposition.
-The brand story is based on the unique climate of Dealu Mare micro-zone, with bountiful sunshine combined with the favorable topography of the hilly area, near the Carpathian slopes, allowing for optimal sun exposure.
-Since 2014, Crama Ceptura wines are offered in three price categories: premium Cervus Magnus Monte, medium-priced Astrum Cervi, and economy plus Cervus Cepturum.
-A new price category introduced in 2019: upper medium-priced Dominum Cervi. - Economy plus to popular premium wine: Bostavan ("Taste it.
+The brand story is based on the unique climate of Dealu Mare micro-zone, with bountiful sunshine combined with the favourable topography of the hilly area, near the Carpathian slopes, allowing for optimal sun exposure.
+Since 2014, Crama Ceptura wines are offered in four main price categories: premium Cervus Magnus Monte, upper medium-priced Dominum Cervi, medium-priced Astrum Cervi, and economy plus Cervus Cepturum. - Economy plus to popular premium wine: Bostavan ("Taste it.
 Love it.") was launched in 2005.
 Since 2013, a unified Bostavan umbrella brand was launched to support a portfolio of sub-brands in the economy and medium-priced segments and build stronger brand recognition for the wide family of wines.
-Starting with 2016, the Group focused on the gradual premiumization of the Bostavan brand, with the launch of Dor series, riding a cool-ethno communication platform.
-Outstanding performance for Sparkling Dor Alb Brut at Effervescents du Monde 2019 winning golden medal. - Medium to premium brandy: Bardar ("Only grapes, oak and patience").
+Starting with 2016, the Group focused on the gradual premiumization of the Bostavan brand, with the launch of Dor series, riding a cool-ethno communication platform. - Medium to premium brandy: Bardar ("Only grapes, oak and patience").
 The brand was launched in 1929 with the foundation of the distillery by a German entrepreneur.
 Historically, the Group did not focus on pushing the branded sales of Bardar, relying predominantly on the sales of bulk brandy.
 However, starting 2015 Bardar changed its strategy, focusing on the sale of branded bottled products.
-The relaunch of Bardar as an aspirational, progressive brand has been a successful one turning it into a growth engine for the Group, fastest growing segment in the portfolio.
+The relaunch of Bardar as an aspirational, progressive brand has been a successful one turning it into a growth engine for the Group.
+Up to 2019 it used to be the fastest growing segment in the portfolio, however affected by the Covid-19 pandemic in 2020 as most dependent on Moldovan market, Hotel/Restaurant/Catering ("HoReCa") and Duty-Free channels.
+The fourth quarter 2020 and beginning of 2021 has shown steady sales rebound.